mighq/puppet-iptables/README.md

 Chain defined without rules in it.
 Rules can be added from multiple places in catalogue.
 Order of rules does not matter.

+### unmanaged

+Chain which is defined to be created and can be referenced, but puppet will ignore its contents.
+Good for chains, which are managed by some other software (ie. docker).

 ## Example usage

     # manage iptables